aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/stake.md

 ## Resource `AptosCoinCapabilities`

-AptosCoin capabilities, set during genesis and stored in @CoreResource account.
-This allows the Stake module to mint rewards to stakers.
+AptosCoin capabilities, set during genesis and stored in @CoreResource account.<br/> This allows the Stake module to mint rewards to stakers.

 <pre><code>struct AptosCoinCapabilities has key<br/></code></pre>